jweastman/BioRAG-AI-Template/README.md

 # RAG Application Template

+##License
+This template is licensed under Apache 2.0 and contains the following components:
+OpenAI

 ## What is a RAG Application?
 A Retrieval-Augmented Generation (RAG) application is a type of AI-powered system that combines the capabilities of retrieval-based models and generation-based models.
 The main goal of a RAG application is to enhance the quality and accuracy of generated content by incorporating relevant